 Studies show that end users want to see 34 reviews before they start to trust the accuracy of those reviews.

-If you’re looking to optimize your Google My Business profile and gets more views, check out our listings optimization page.
+If you’re looking to optimize your Google My Business profile and get more views, check out our listings optimization page.
 Not only can rater8 grow your online reviews, we can also claim and optimize your listings.